electrohyun/electrohyun/README.md

 ## Hello👋

-I build collaborative real-time experiences and tools that improve the frontend development experience.
+I build collaborative real-time products and tools that improve the frontend development experience.

 Previously served as President and Frontend Lead at [Modern Agile 10th](https://github.com/modern-agile-team), a web development community.